openstack/storlets/doc/source/writing_and_deploying_python_storlets.rst

 --------------------------
 Below are specific guidelines for deploying a Python storlet:

 #.
-The object name of the python module containing the storlet class implemetation
+The object name of the python module containing the storlet class implementation
    must end with .py

 #.
 Any python modules that the class implementation is dependent on should be uploaded as separate .py(s).

 #.
-The 'X-Object-Meta-Storlet-Main' metadata key shold be of the form: <module_name>.<class_name>.
+The 'X-Object-Meta-Storlet-Main' metadata key should be of the form: <module_name>.<class_name>.
 For example,
-   if the storlet name is SimpleStorlet and it resides in simple_storlet.py, then the 'X-Object-Meta-Storlet-Main' metadata key shold be "simple_storlet.SimpleStorlet"
+   if the storlet name is SimpleStorlet and it resides in simple_storlet.py, then the 'X-Object-Meta-Storlet-Main' metadata key should be "simple_storlet.SimpleStorlet"

 Deploying a Python Dependency
 -----------------------------